SciCompKL/CoDiPack/documentation/user/Expressions.md

 Expressions {#Expressions}
 =======

-The expressions in CoDiPack help to perform operations on a statement level an not on an operator level.
+The expressions in CoDiPack help to perform operations on the statement level instead of the operator level.
-In an operator overloading framework, the general design of the overlods is like
+In an operator overloading framework, the general design of the overloads is like
 \f[
   \text{Real} \circ \text{Real} \rightarrow \text{Real},
 \f]